For undergraduates, the Goergen Institute ONLY offers a data science major - it does not offer a minor or a cluster.

 Peer advisors are upper class data science majors who have been selected for their experience and knowledge.
 They are an excellent resource for questions about study abroad, research, course content, clubs, internships, double majors, and more.
 For a student's perspective on the data science major, please contact the data science peer advisor.
 Data science students may also want to consult with peer advisors in other areas, such as computer science, mathematics, or the department of their application area.

-Anindini Singh (Class of 2021), Data Science Peer Advisor
+Marla Litsky (Class of 2024), Data Science Peer Advisor

 Interested in becoming a data science peer advisor?
 Email Lisa Altman to indicate your interest.

 In addition to the peer advisor, you will find students with strong interests in data science involved with the following clubs:

 - Undergraduate Data Science Council

 - Women and Minorities in Computing

 - Sports Analytics Club